phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 What else is happening?

 <h3>The gap between new and existing rents</h3>

+I have no direct experience with real estate financing.
+Reviewing the literature however, and ignoring larger macro issues like demographics and the economy etc, they're dominated by the cost of equity, the cost of debt, the price of land, regulatory compliance and taxation. next to these labour and materials are relatively fixed costs. a real estate projects often involve a variety of actors beginning with developer, financiers and operators.

+a new construction building must borrow money, buy land, get the municipality to approve it, actually build the building, sell or rent it, and then pay taxes &mdash; and all of this for a comparable or better rate of return than similar projects at their disposal. to begin this process one typically begins with equity, the downpayment used to finance the necessary loans. developers have a need to roll over equity from project to project, and so rental buildings blah

+Real estate is a complex and risky industry.
+Projects are measured in years, and involve substantial investm

 Simply put, constructing new rental buildings is by and large not a profitable venture &mdash; but for reasons unconnected